-Being aware of, and applying, The System gives Tutors and their Trainees the essential benefits of defensive motoring - space and the time to react to the actions of others.
+Being aware of, and applying, the System gives Advanced Tutors, Group Tutors and their trainees the essential benefits of defensive motoring - space and the time to react to the actions of others.
 This is reliant on a planned and systematic approach to the many hazards encountered in an increasingly complex and unpredictable traffic environment.

-A Tutor must have an intimate knowledge of the concepts outlined in Roadcraft, and be able to demonstrate the technical skills indicated.
-Tutors must also be able to discuss points raised by their trainee and often this will be on the road during a debrief.
-Having the knowledge is admirable; being able to respond with interpreting how The System is useful is an essential skill.
+A Group Tutor must have an intimate knowledge of the concepts outlined in Roadcraft, and be able to demonstrate the technical skills indicated.
+Group Tutors must also be able to discuss points raised by their trainee, which will often be during the road during a debrief.
+Having the knowledge is admirable; being able to explain how the System is useful is an essential skill.